ken-okabe/vanfs/README.md

 **VanFS**  is a F# project template for one-to-one direct bindings of  **VanJS**

-This is absolutely true within the scope of the basic features for composing UIs.
+ **This is absolutely true within the scope of the basic features for composing UIs, but not true for its state management.**

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images4/main/img_1712039784885.png)

+VanJS

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images4/main/img_1712106536645.png)